-This step is optional and if you can imagine the guidelines without getting confused feel free to skip it.
-The goal is to find the center of each smile and connect it to the skirt belt with an almost invisible line.
+This step is optional.
+In case you feel comfortable to simply imagine the guidelines instead of drwing them, feel free to skip it.
+The goal here is to find the center of each “smile” and connect it to the skirt belt with an almost invisible line.
 Notice how each guideline is at an angle like sun rays.

 Step 7: Folds

 The most beautiful part of a full skirt is the soft folds.
 Following the guidelines connect the “smiles” to the belt.
 It is very important to keep in mind that the folds have a triangular shape (the bottom is much wider compared to the top).
 The lines don’t need to be drawn from end to end.
 Make sure the sketch doesn’t look boring- vary the folds lines.

 Step 8: Gatherings